thomasvanholder/rails-karma/src/_posts/2021-02-21-search-autocomplete-stimulus.md

 Let's add a wrapper around to narrow the input field and search results.

 - **data-controller="autocomplete"** scopes the imported controller to the div
-- **data-autocomplete-url-value** sets the route to get the seach results from
+- **data-autocomplete-url-value** sets the route to get the search results from
 - **data-autocomplete-target="input"** listens for a keyboard change and reads the input field
 - **data-autocomplete-target="results"** is the wrapper to inject the result list items in